hailelagi/hailelagi.com/content/writing/trees-for-fun-and-profit.md

 It's clear we're at a language cross roads, it would be more time consuming and require greater skill than I possess but not impossible to express this in go, we need precise control of memory, performance is a target, garbage collection unpredictable, it must be embedded in a runtime/vm.

 The familiar limited set of languages is known: C, C++.
-I like rust, and have been learning it for awhile, but here we must  be careful to **not muck about** [with rust's ownership rules](https://eli.thegreenplace.net/2021/rust-data-structures-with-circular-references/), if the tree [gets cyclic](https://marabos.nl/atomics/building-arc.html#weak-pointers), writing asynchronous collections in rust is difficult, but not impossible, just be really, really careful.
+I like rust, and have been learning it for awhile, but here we must  be careful to **not muck about** [with rust's ownership rules](https://eli.thegreenplace.net/2021/rust-data-structures-with-circular-references/), if the tree [gets cyclic](https://marabos.nl/atomics/building-arc.html#weak-pointers), writing asynchronous collections in rust is difficult, as more often than not you're touching `unsafe`, but not impossible, just be really, really careful -- maddeningly so.

 The blessing and curse is there is no garbage collector, and the ownership model neatly assumes dataflow is a [sub-structural](https://en.wikipedia.org/wiki/Substructural_type_system), one-way/fork/join "tree-like" flow, bi-drectional trees, causality graphs and [linkedlists are anything but](https://rust-unofficial.github.io/too-many-lists/), with low-level concurrency into the mix you're in for [dark mystical arts](https://en.wikipedia.org/wiki/ABA_problem).